TonyTwoStep/mGB/README.md

     - output will be in that dir, `mgb.gb`

 ## Change Log
+* 03/01/22
+  * Project was moved to this repo where I updated dependencies and the sdcc/makefile toolchain so that it builds in modern day
+  * Gameboy color palettes were fixed for versions compiled with the Makefile
+  * Preset saving fixed
+  * WIP fix notes over G5 not working in MIDI channels
+  *

  * 06/26/15
    * Project has been moved to GitHub along with sourcecode.
  * 12/21/12 1.3.3